PD-06/Volistic/README.md

 3. After your changes are staged, under the 'SOURCE CONTROL' dropdown, enter a commit message describing what changes you made!
 4. Press `Cmd⌘ + return↵` to send the commit!
 5. Finally, 'push' your commit(s) by pressing `Cmd⌘ + Shift⇧ + P` and typing 'Git: Push'

-## 🍎・Wanna Try it Out??

-There are two version of Volistic currently:

-1. Volistic CLI : `Volistic.java`
-2. Volistic GUI (Only for Coffee Shop) : `CoffeeShop.java`

-The CLI version of Volistic contains 4 programs: Coffee Shop, BMI Calculator, Two Variable Calculator, and Sleep Duration Calculator

-As of the current development progress, only Coffee Shop has been imported into GUI

-## Downloading & Running Volistic

-1. Download the file above: `Volistic.java`!
-(Just place it on your Downloads folder for convenient sake)
-2. Once done, open up `Terminal`, and enter these commands:

-       - `cd /Users/USERNAME/Downloads`
-       - `javac Volistic.java`
-       - `java Volistic`

-3. 🎉・It should now run the Volistic Program, have fun!・🎊